CleverCloud/documentation/content/doc/administrate/cron.md

 type: docs
 ---

-The configuration file used for crontab is `/clevercloud/cron.json`.
+The configuration file used for crontab is `<PROJECT ROOT>/clevercloud/cron.json`.

 {{< callout type="warning" >}}
   Crons are not available in the Docker environment as it would require to set them up inside the Docker container.